bartavelle/compactmap/README.md

 [![compactmap on Stackage LTS 3](http://stackage.org/package/compactmap/badge/lts-3)](http://stackage.org/lts-3/package/compactmap)
 [![compactmap on Stackage Nightly](http://stackage.org/package/compactmap/badge/nightly)](http://stackage.org/nightly/package/compactmap)

 Memory efficient read-only key-value stores.
 It is built by sorting the input list and converting it to a `Vector`.
+This module also exports a generic version that works like the one in `Vector`.

 Example usage: